 Equality, Diversity & Inclusion (EDI) is a core principle for IPIC and Sparkle and is integrated into all elements of the programme, including a transparent, fair, objective and gender-balanced evaluation and selection process.

 The Sparkle Project Coordinator is Dr Patrick Morrissey and the Programme Manager is Melissa Walsh.
-There are 17 academic supervisors who are the IPIC Principal Investigators, listed here along with their research profiles.
+There are 17 academic supervisors who are the IPIC Principal Investigators(PI), listed here: PI supervisor profiles.

 The team is supported by IPIC’s host academic institutions where Fellows will be located, namely Tyndall National Institute, Cork Institute of Technology, Dublin City University, National University of Ireland Galway and University College Cork.

 In addition Sparkle has a comprehensive management structure that includes a Supervisory Board responsible for monitoring of the progress of the research and training programmes and the fellows, and a Steering Committee that oversees the execution of the programme, its progress against the objectives and KPIs.

 In addition to the development of research skills, Sparkle has a structured training programme that is open to all Fellows to participate in, and each will have their own Personalised Career Development Plan tailored to their career ambitions.
 This will be prepared in partnership with the Programme Manager and Academic supervisor before Fellows start.

 The key elements of the training programme include: